Joseki-jl/Joseki.jl/README.md

 # Joseki.jl

 Want to make an API in Julia but not sure where to start?
 Newer versions of [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl) have everything you need to build one from scratch, but getting started can be a bit intimidating at the moment.
-Joseki.jl is a set of examples and tools to help you start.
+Joseki.jl is a set of examples and tools to help you on your way.
 It's inspired by [Mux.jl](https://github.com/JuliaWeb/Mux.jl) and [Express](https://expressjs.com/).

 ## The basics